Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## why is it good? - not proprietry
+## At Least It's Not Proprietary
 <hr />

-- not intended to replace licenses
+Not intended to replace licenses

-- Fulfils urgent business requirements without resorting to fully "closing source"
+Fulfils urgent business requirements without resorting to fully "closing source"

-- Better than nothing
+Better than nothing

-- As good as we can do
+As good as we can do for now

 Note:
 - This Clause is not intended to replace licenses of existing open source projects in general, but to be used by specific projects to satisfy urgent business or legal requirements without resorting to fully "closing source"